 So simple, so delicious and really a perfect substitute for sugar in many recipes!

-- Start by soaking the dates in a bowl with some water.
+Start by soaking the dates in a bowl with some water.
 Soak the dates for several hours (or overnight).
-The longer you soak the dates, the softer they will be and the easier they'll be to blend.
+The longer you soak the dates, the softer they will be and easier to blend.
 If you’re using the small hard dates, you probably need more time to soak to soften them.

 photos and text by the green creator (c) (copyright)